JcDenton86/cordova-plugin-jc-googledrive/README.md

 This plugin requires some additions to make it work on __iOS__ properly:

-The plugin will install the dependencies using `pod`.
-So first make sure you have installed [cocoapods](https://cocoapods.org/).
+Firstly, make sure you have installed [cocoapods](https://cocoapods.org/) because it is needed to install some dependencies using `pod`.

+Secondly and after succesfull installation of the dependencies:

 Open `AppDelegate.m` file and add 1) these header files along with the rest on the top and 2) the code block before the `@end` command: